fbpx

 This has been a very happy and productive period for us, with lots of gardening and vegetable growing, and painting the outside of our wooden house.
 The Islands were very quiet until tourism slowly started up again in July and so we have had our beach – which is at the bottom of the garden – pretty much to ourselves.

-It has been a great time to start gathering my favourite recipes together, to update many of them and to start sharing them on my website rosemarymoon.com.
+It has been a great time to start gathering my favourite recipes together, to update many of them and to start sharing them.
 This has been slightly erratic as a sunny day in Orkney demands that we get outside to make the most of it.
 I’m pleased with how the collection is coming together and I can keep plugging away at it for the next couple of years.
 For a while the local shellfish guy was delivering once a week and so I made it a mission to devise a number of scallop recipes which you can find on my website.
 That was huge fun!

 Scallops and Crab